10 Things I Hate About Bike Touring

 image @NPS Photo / Kent Miller

-What’s worst than cycling roads busy with traffic?
-The answer is, cycling road busy with coaches traffic.
-Tourist buses are the worst companion with whom to share the road in our experience, we really don’t know why.
+What’s worse than cycling roads busy with traffic?
+The answer is, that the cycling road is busy with coach traffic.
+Tourist buses are the worst companions with whom to share the road in our experience, we really don’t know why.

 We generally get respect from truck drivers, who most of the time give us a lot of space when cycling and often wave at us.
-Less so from the average cars, which tend to always be to close when passing us, and sticking to our arses when they simply can’t… but tourist bus drivers are undeniably the worst, at least according to our statistics, which now is based on a pretty significant sample.
+Less so from the average cars, which tend to always be too close when passing us, and stick to our arses when they simply can’t… but tourist bus drivers are undeniably the worst, at least according to our statistics, which now are based on a pretty significant sample.

 But the way they usually pass just a few centimeters from us, almost like we don’t exist, makes us always think twice about riding certain routes where we know there are a lot of them.
 What are your thoughts about coach drivers?